nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

 +     playerPoints: number = 0;
 ```

-Then we need to initialize the Fiber nodes and the score in the `init` function.
-Note that we need to change the `init` to async function to wait for the Fiber nodes to be initialized.
+Next, we need to initialize the Fiber nodes and the score in the `init` function.
+Note that `init` needs to be changed to an async function so that we can await for the Fiber nodes initialization.

 ```typescript
 async init(): Promise<void> {